Lucia

 An example project based on this tutorial is also available.
 You can clone the example locally or open it in StackBlitz.

-npx degit https://github.com/lucia-auth/examples/tree/main/astro/username-and-password <directory_name>
+npx degit https://github.com/lucia-auth/examples/astro/username-and-password <directory_name>

 Update database